2/22/2024

 Operator

-Thank you and our final question will be a follow up from Steve with every core.
+Thank you.
+And our final question will be a follow-up from Steve Sokwa with Evercore ISI.
 Please proceed with your question.

 speaker

-Yeah, thanks, but I just wanted to circle back on the question I had asked about the guidance and you mentioned that you're going to lose interest income.
-About five million dollars, presumably, you know, that cash was earning interest, but presumably you did something with that cash, either debt pay down.
-Or you bought an asset or you help fund the development, but I guess I would think that there's some economic return on that cash, but that doesn't seem to be in the thought process.
-So I guess, what are we missing on that bridge?
+Yeah, thanks, Bob.
+But I just wanted to circle back on the question I had asked about the guidance.
+And you mentioned that you're going to lose interest income of about $5 million.
+Presumably, that cash was earning interest.
+But presumably, you did something with that cash, either debt pay down, or you bought an asset, or you helped fund the development.
+But I guess I would think that there's some economic return on that cash.
+But that doesn't seem to be in the thought process.
+So I guess what are we missing on that bridge there?
 Because it wouldn't seem that that five cents completely disappears.

 speaker

-Well, it went towards it went towards repaying Rockpoint.
-So the way I. Sought to simplistically laid out is if you look at the saving from repaying Rockpoint, it's about fourteen million dollars.
-If you look at the NOI loss from office, it's about fourteen million dollars.
-So those two things are largely a wash.
-And then, but you had five million of interest income while you were sitting on that cash waiting to repay Rockpoint.
-Plus the other three million dollars of one time non recurring and those we don't get the benefit from again this year.
-So you could.
-Present that a number of different ways, but simplistically, that's how I think about it.
-You ultimately had a level of non recurring.
-Income to the tune of eight nine cents last year, which takes you down from that fifty three to the mid forties and then you build back up from there.
-So earnings wide.
-Yes, the upper end of the range.
-Is flat on last year if you look at it just in absolute terms, but it's higher quality recurring earnings relative to what we had last year.
+Well, it went towards repaying Rock Point.
+So the way I sort of simplistically laid out is if you look at the saving from repaying Rock Point, it's about $14 million.
+If you look at the NOI loss, From office, it's about $14 million.
+So those two things are largely awash.
+And then, but you had $5 million of interest income while you were sitting on that cash waiting to repay Rock Point, plus the other $3 million of one-time non-recurring, and those we don't get the benefit from again this year.
+So you could present that a number of different ways, but simplistically, that's how I think about it.
+You ultimately had a level of non-recurring income to the tune of $0.89 last year, which takes you down from that 53 to the mid-40s, and then you build back up from there.
+So earnings-wise, yes, the upper end of the range is flat on last year, if you look at it just in absolute terms, but it's higher quality recurring earnings relative to what we had last year.

 speaker

 Got it.
 Okay, that makes sense.
-Thanks for clarification.
+Thanks for the clarification.

 speaker